Build better trend reports with Pipelines

 Reporting on trends in your business isn’t limited to specific industries or use cases.
 However, for the sake of simplicity we’ll focus on a specific example to walk through the process.

-Imagine that our company’s IT team uses Quick Base to manage their projects.
+Imagine that your company’s IT team uses Quickbase to manage their projects.
 These projects are wide-ranging, from purchasing and integrating new software platforms, deciding how to upgrade employee laptops, or modernizing their technology ecosystem to protect sensitive customer data.

 How pipelines can help

-We see many Quick Base customers build trend reports to monitor projects and to identify ways they can improve their processes every day.
-Charts like the one below help you stay ahead of the curve, and you can create this type of visualization using Pipelines.
+Many Quickbase customers build trend reports to monitor projects and to identify ways they can improve their processes every day.
+Charts like the one below help you stay ahead of the curve, and you can populate this type of visualization using Pipelines.